 - Discourage vandalism and crime in dark hours and low traffic environment.

 Key Factor to consider for Street Lighting Design

 The position of Lighting Columns and the level of illumination from each column should be made consistent so the drivers and other road users view a uniform level of brightness along the road.
 Uneven illumination can generate a blind spot for drivers and pose a severe road user risk.

 Limit the Glare

 A sudden glare (disability glare) and or a discomfort glare create a visual obstruction to the drivers and may lead to a serious road accident.
 Disability glare creates a black when the driver suddenly sees the light and move the eyes away from it.
 That’s why it very important to minimise the suddenly illuminated spots and sudden dark spots along the road.

-This creates a blurred image and low illuminated object because eyelid fails to absorb lower illuminated object immediately after seeing a higher illuminated object.
+This creates a blurred image and low illuminated object because the eyelid fails to absorb the lower illuminated object immediately after seeing a higher illuminated object.